-For children with and without nystagmus – the best entries will win fabulous prizes and be published in a book
+For children with and without nystagmus – the best entries will shortly be awarded fabulous prizes

 Raindrops story writing and drawing competition for children